State gives Aspen officials until Dec. 29 to answer dam questions

 Also opposing the city in the cases are Western Resource Advocates, Wilderness Workshop, Pitkin County, USFS, Larsen Family Limited Partnership in the Maroon Creek case, and Double R Creek Ltd. and Asp Properties LLC in the Castle Creek case.

-Editor's note: Aspen Journalism is collaborating with The Aspen Times on coverage of water and rivers.
+Aspen Journalism is collaborating with The Aspen Times on coverage of water and rivers.
 More at http://www.aspenjournalism.org.